django-cms/django-cms/docs/how_to/09-custom_plugins.rst

     Additionally, it is *recommended* that you avoid using ``page`` as a model field, as it is declared as a property of :class:`cms.models.pluginmodel.CMSPlugin`.
-While the use of ``CMSPlugin.page`` is deprecated the property still exists as a compatiblity shim.
+While the use of ``CMSPlugin.page`` is deprecated the property still exists as a compatibility shim.

 .. _handling-relations: